Connect with others who understand.

 During a follow-up appointment, your dermatologist will likely ask if you’re experiencing less inflammation, discoloration, and flaking.
 Be ready to tell them about any changes you’ve noticed since starting your treatment — whether your symptoms are better or worse and if new ones have developed.

 Some MyPsoriasisTeam members turn to others for help when looking for signs of healing.
-One asked, “I’m shedding like crazy from every skin surface.
+One said, “I’m shedding like crazy from every skin surface.
 I’m not sure if this is a stage in the healing after two weeks of medication or something new in my psoriasis bag of tricks.
 Any ideas?”

 Measurements of Psoriasis Severity

-Dermatologists use a few measurements to track how severe your psoriasis is and whether it’s responding to treatment.
 Body surface area (BSA) refers to the amount of skin affected by psoriasis.
-The National Psoriasis Foundation defines severity based on the the proportion of the body covered by psoriasis:
+The National Psoriasis Foundation defines severity based on how much of the body is covered by psoriasis:

 • Mild — Less than 3 percent